-Delaware Bar Initiatives
+Delaware State Bar Association

-Delaware State Bar Association Multicultural Judges and Lawyers Section - Our firm offers ongoing program sponsorships and support to this Bar section including sponsorship of the Haile L. Alford Memorial Breakfast held annually in recognition of the late Judge Alford.
-Additionally, Patricia Winston has served as the Secretary of this section from 2010 to the present.
+- Multicultural Judges and Lawyers Section - Our firm offers ongoing program sponsorships and support to this Bar section including sponsorship of the Haile L. Alford Memorial Breakfast held annually in recognition of the late Judge Alford.
+Patricia A. Winston serves as Secretary and Wilson A. Gualpa is the current Vice Chair of this Bar section.

 Minority Corporate Counsel Association - An advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.